n0xturne/n0xturne.github.io/_posts/2024-06-03-Validation.md

 ### Logging as root

-By using password found in `config.php`, I obtained root access to the system.
+By using password found in `config.php`, I got root access to the system.

 ```
 root : uhc-9qual-global-pw